sagemath/trac_to_gh/Issue 7147.md

 # Issue 7147: Change settings for INCLUDE_MPFR_PATCH from "1"  or "0" to "yes" or "no"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7147

 Original creator: drkirkby